xocolatl/lahman/README.md

 # Load-Transform-Export (LTE)

-Git does not know how to record an empty directory as it works on the file level, so I have included empty `sentinal` files.
+Git does not know how to record an empty directory as it works on the file level, so I have included empty `sentinel` files.

 Your directory structure looks like this: